Roomify/commerce_stripe_connect_field/README.txt

 Copy this to your module directory and then enable on the admin modules page.
 Enter your Stripe Secret Key, Publishable Key, and app Client ID at admin/config/services/stripefield.

+NB: When adding a Stripe Connect Field to a node or user, it must have the machine name field_stripe_connect